Our role and remit

 We have a statutory duty to promote the interests of customers.
 We principally do this by setting prices for water and sewerage services that deliver Ministers’ objectives for the water industry at the lowest reasonable overall cost.
-The price setting process takes place every five years.
+The price setting process takes place every six years.

 Our role in monitoring and reporting on Scottish Water’s performance focuses on the following key areas: